The Top 10 Most Expensive Dragon Ball Fusion World Manga Cards

 Average Price: $800

-SB01‑023 combines first‑set prestige, striking alternate art, and true rarity — the kind of card that can elevate a set and turn casual interest into serious chase behavior.
-If you value eye‑popping art and rarity, SB01‑023 Super Alternate Art (R**) is one to collect.
+SB01-023 combines first-set prestige, striking alternate art, and true rarity.
+This card can elevate a set and turn casual interest into serious chase behavior.
+If you value eye-popping art and rarity, SB01-023 Super Alternate Art (R) is one to collect.

 What makes it so special?
-The artwork, which did not appear in the manga, was found many years after on an official DB website showcasing Akira's archives.
+The artwork, which did not appear in the manga, was found many years later on an official DB website showcasing Akira's archives.
 The featured image is from Jan.
-10, 1990, and identified as a front-cover illustration draft for Akira Toriyama’s The World — a full-color 1990 art book compiling Toriyama’s color illustrations, primarily centered on Dragon Ball.
+10, 1990, identified as a front-cover illustration draft for Akira Toriyama’s The World—a full-color 1990 art book compiling Toriyama’s color illustrations, primarily centered on Dragon Ball.

 Manga Booster 1 | Son Goku, Secret Rare Alternate Art (SCR) - FB05-119